7/28/2020

 Michael Singh

-CEO and Founder
+CEO and Founder of MPS

 speaker

-Bernie Blagen
+Bernie Blagan

-VP and CFO
+VP and CFO of MPS

-Yeah, and I think we tried to add some color to that in the prepared comments by saying that we enjoyed a noteworthy step up between Q1 and Q2 or Q4 and Q1.
-And we maintain that same high level in Q2.
-So when you look at the year over year, server is one of our largest year over year growth drivers.
+Yeah, and I think we tried to add some color to that in the prepared comments by saying that we enjoyed a noteworthy step up between Q1 and Q2 – or Q4 and Q1, and we maintain that same high level in Q2.
+So when you look at the year-over-year, Server is one of our largest year-over-year growth drivers.

 speaker